 Teachers Can Rely On Our Philadelphia Workers’ Compensation Lawyers

 If you are a teacher who has been hurt in a work-related accident or by an act of physical violence, you deserve to know that someone is looking out for you.
-Larry Pitt & Associates has represented teachers in workers’ compensation hearings and throughout the claims process for more than four decades.
+Larry Pitt & Associates, P.C., has represented teachers in workers’ compensation hearings and throughout the claims process for more than four decades.
 To speak with one of our dedicated Philadelphia workers’ compensation lawyers, please call 888-PITT-LAW or fill out our contact form.
 We are proud to serve clients in Berks County, Bucks County, Chester County, Delaware County, Montgomery County, and Philadelphia County.